linweipingo/EC-DFR/README.md

 For the output of EC-EFR, there are 2 examples in the folder named "results_demo".

 # Data
-The dataset and the corresponding function to load it are in the folder name "data0825".
+The dataset and the corresponding function to load it are in the folder name "data".